dapr/proposals/0006-B-external-service-invocation.md

 How will this work, technically?

-Allow configuration of pieces needed for external service invocation through creation of new CRD titled `ExternalHTTPEndpoint`.
+Allow configuration of pieces needed for external service invocation through creation of new CRD titled `HTTPEndpoint`.
 It is HTTP specific in it's `Kind`.
 This has benefits in being obvious upfront that it supports only `http`, and makes it to where we do not need `spec.allowed.protocols`.